zarazj/zarazj/README.md

 About Me

-I'm a passionate and detail-oriented web developer with experience in creating responsive and user-friendly web applications.
-I enjoy working with modern technologies and continuously improving my skills to deliver high-quality solutions.
+I'm a web developer who is learning and growing.
+I often practice making small projects, and although I'm not very experienced, I always try to learn from my mistakes and am open to trying new things.
+I'm interested in web development, both in terms of front-end and back-end system logic, and would like to explore both as a full stack developer.

 - 💻 Focus: Web Development (HTML, CSS, PHP, SQL, Python)
 - 🎯 Interested in: UI/UX, Front-end, Back-end integration